This post may contain affiliate links. Please read our disclosure policy.

 How to Melt Chocolate

-- 4 ounces Chocolate chips or chopped chocolate bar Dark, Milk, White
+- 4 ounces bittersweet chocolate bar Dark, Milk, White

 - Place chocolate in a microwave-safe bowl.
 Place the bowl in the microwave at 30 second intervals.